darrelzhang/TDWP-5A9D/bound/README.md

 As shown in potdriv.f, the interface for the PES is given in the subroutine potdriv(...).
 The PES we used for H+NH3 is given in "nh4_pipnn.o".
 Due to copyright issues with the potential energy surface, we are unable to provide its source code.
-Based on the requirements of the interface, one can change the PES for other type of X+YNZ2 reaction.
+Based on the requirements of the interface, one can change the PES for any type of YNZ2 molecule.

 # Requirements
 Linux OS